 Things to Do Japanese calligrapher Miki Nakashima’s work on display at Queens library Artist Miki Nakashima describes her colorful work, which will be open to the public through Aug.
 30, as “visible heartbeats.”
 The Queens Library is hosting a two-week exhibition of artist Miki Nakashima's work -- a modern take on traditional Japanese calligraphy.
 Photo Credit: Queens Central Library By Colter Hettich email@example.com @majorhettich Updated August 15, 2018 4:38 PM Print Share fbShare Tweet Email Don’t miss this chance to brush with Japanese calligraphy royalty.
 The colorful and vibrant work of artist and calligrapher Miki Nakashima will be on display at Queens Library’s Central Library in Jamaica beginning Tuesday.
 The exhibit will be open to the public from 9 a.m. until 9 p.m. daily through Thursday, Aug.
 30. Nakashima describes her work as “visible heartbeats,” according a statement by the Queens Central Library.
 “Dancing heartbeats cannot be seen,” she said.
 “The feelings we want to remember, and pleasant sounds of music are unseeable.
 So I turn those invisible precious ‘things’ into a visual shape by using Shodo and colors.”
 Nakashima was born in the Saga Prefecture of Japan in 1988, according to the Queens Library.
 She began learning calligraphy techniques at the age of three and became a scholar of the highest honor by age 12.
 She would go on to earn a prestigious teacher’s license at age 20.
 Her unique take on the traditional art form has earned her accolades both in Japan and worldwide.
 Outdoor performance, particularly in natural surroundings such as a river or rose garden, has become her specialty.
 She also often takes her art off the canvas, brushing large-format characters onto ceilings, restaurant walls and bar windows.
 She has performed more than a hundred live demonstrations and has displayed her work in six countries.
 Nakashima previously has performed live in Central Park and at New York City’s Japanese Festival.
 By Colter Hettich firstname.lastname@example.org @majorhettich Colter joined amNewYork as associate editor in 2017, and has worked as a news editor and designer in New York City since 2011.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.